j33433/nonsense-word-generator/README.md

 # Nonsense Word Generator

-Generates pronounceable nonsense words that sound like English but aren't.
+Generates pronounceable nonsense words that sound like English but probably aren't.

 ## Installation